sukrutrao/Lexical-Analyser-Cool/README.md

 * Whitespace is defined as per Section 10.5 of the Cool Manual.
 Any of `'\n'`, `'\t'`, `'\f'`, `'\r'`, `'\v'` and `' '` is taken to be a white space.
 These characters are read and skipped, as they correspond to no token.
 As ANTLR does not recognize `'\v'`, its unicode value, `'\u000b'` has been used.
 * A STRAY_COMMENT rule has been defined to consume any unmatched comment ending, `*)`, and give an error.
 * A SINGLE_LINE_COMMENT rule has been defined for single line comments, `--`.
 This consumes all characters till newline is reached, and if not, if EOF is reached.
 * An INCORRECT_CHARACTERS rule has been defined to report errors for all characters that cannot start a valid token.
 The `processCharacter()` function is called.
+This is at the end so as to give it last preference, and so that it doesn't take the place of valid tokens.

 #### Handling Strings
 * The beginning of a string is first read by the rule STR_START, when a `'"'` is encountered.
 It skips this character and pushes the mode `STRING_MODE`.